rails/website/_posts/2024-06-07-this-week-in-rails.markdown

 Rails Versions 6.1.7.8, 7.0.8.4, 7.1.3.4, and 7.2.0.beta2 have been released with a security issue fix.

 [The CFP for RubyConf is open](https://sessionize.com/rubyconf-2024)
-There will be a *Ruby Web Framework* theme and they are open to Rails related submissions.
+There will be a *Ruby Web Framework* theme, so get your Rails related submissions ready!

 [Allow to set strict_loading_mode globally](https://github.com/rails/rails/pull/51339)
 Sets the mode via *config.active_record.strict_loading_mode* in which strict loading is reported.
 Defaults to *:all*.
 It can be changed to *:n_plus_one_only* to only report when loading associations that will lead to an "N + 1 query".
 This can be set globally or within a model.